-Do you need help with an AVO in the Sutherland Shire?
+Do you need help with an AVO in the Sutherland Shire and Southern Sydney Region?

-Brander, Smith, McKnight are your local AVO law experts and have been helping clients across the Sutherland Shire, St George and Wollongong areas with AVO matters for years.
+Brander Smith McKnight are your local AVO law experts and have been helping clients across the Sutherland Shire and Southern Sydney Region with AVO matters for years.

 The Court can make an AVO if a defendant consents to an AVO being made, or if evidence is heard proving that a person in need of protection fears violence or harassment by the defendant.
 The magistrate also has to be satisfied that there are reasonable grounds for these fears in order to make an AVO.